 Will this 2017 update be the final iteration of the MacBook Air, or will Apple breathe new life into its entry-level laptop at some point?
 In this article, we round up all the rumours, hints and clues about the hoped for new MacBook Air release, including tech specs, new features, design, as well as speculation that Apple may be phasing out the 'Air' lineup completely.

 For buying advice related to the current Apple laptop range, read our Best MacBook buying guide and Best cheap MacBook deals articles.
 You can also see our one-stop guide to the best place to buy any Mac.
+Also, if you are wondering how the 13-inch MacBook Pro compares to the 13-inch MacBook Air read this: MacBook Pro vs MacBook Air comparison review.

 The MacBook Pro also saw a minor update, getting a processor bump to the Kaby Lake chipset.
 Read more: New MacBook Pro release.